Home » Madrid » Thyssen Museum tickets

 Thyssen Museum tickets

-More than a million people visit the Thyssen Museum annually, translating to about three thousand visitors a day.
+More than a million people visit the Thyssen Museum annually, translating to about three thousand visitors daily.

 This is why booking your tickets online, much in advance, is a better idea.